thetorminal/zabbix-github-traffic/README.md

 #### On Zabbix frontend server:
 - download and import the template `github-repository-traffic.yaml`
-- create a new host (named like your repo), add the template `github-repository-traffic.yaml` to the host and add Interface "Agent" (127.0.0.1:10050)
+- create a new host (named like your repo), add the template `Github repository traffic` to the host and add Interface "Agent" (127.0.0.1:10050)

 Add following MACROS to the new host:
 - {$GITHUB.API.TOKEN} = your API Token